thugzook/Pet-The-Dog/README.md

 * A loving dog

 ## Results
 This project introduced me to both the Unity design pattern and C#.
+While there's a lot that could have been improved--like the fact that I have over 5 GameObjects just to handle the 'squiggly arm' interaction--Pet the Dog is still pretty rad.
+Even with zero game development knowledge, I can make something that works and that people love.

 <p align="center">
   <img src="/Images/titlescreen.gif"; width="600px"; height="auto";/>